Using different passwords is much safer than using one password everywhere. In fact, it’s critical.

 @Tony

 If someone gets or figures out your LastPass or RoboForm passwords, they have access to all of your stored passwords.
-So if you use those pick a long, strong password.
+So, use a long, strong password.

 Okay.
 I’m using it now and I’ve discovered it is most safe to log out of Last Pass after logging in to the needed websites.
 That way any unauthorized person attempting to use the computer can’t access anything else other than what’s already open.